Sardar Azmoun

-Sardar Azmoun (سردار آزمون (Sardâr Âzmun); born 1 January 1995) is an Iranian professional footballer who plays as a forward for UAE Pro League club Shabab Al Ahli and the Iran national team.
+Sardar Azmoun (سردار آزمون; born 1 January 1995) is an Iranian professional footballer who plays as a striker for UAE Pro League club Shabab Al Ahli.

 Azmoun made his debut for the Iran national team in 2014 aged 19.
 He has been a regular with Team Melli, playing in the 2015, 2019 and 2023 editions of the AFC Asian Cup, as well as the 2018 and 2022 editions of the FIFA World Cup.

 After Alireza Jahanbakhsh, Azmoun is the second-most expensive Iranian player of all-time.
 He was also the youngest Iranian to score in a UEFA Champions League match.

 Club career

 Early years

 According to Sardar, he was first introduced to the sport when he started to kick some balls on a family trip in Turkmenistan when he was 9.
 He began his career at Oghab Gonbad of Gonbad-e Kavus.
 He also played volleyball and was invited to Iran's national under-15 volleyball team.
 After some years, he joined Shamoushak Gorgan, before joining Etka Gorgan, who were playing in Division 1 (the second tier) in Iran at the time.